zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

 ## Connect the BeagleBone

-1. Follow the guide on [How to Connect a BeagleBone to the Internet via a PC](/guides/2014/10/03/BeagleBone.html).
+1. Connect your BeagleBone to the internet.
+For help, check out [this topic](http://www.zettajs.org/guides/2014/10/03/BeagleBone.html).

 ## Clone the Starter Code to the BeagleBone